JackieGH/cse15l-lab-reports/researching-commands.md

 178:    The cockpit voice recorder data indicate that a woman, most likely a flight attendant, was being held captive in the cockpit.
 She struggled with one of the hijackers who <b>killed</b> or otherwise silenced her.
 190:    Callers reported that a passenger had been stabbed and that two people were lying on the floor of the cabin, injured or dead-possibly the captain and first officer.
 One caller reported that a flight attendant had been <b>killed</b>.
 </pre>
+The number to the left of the text identifies what line(s) contain the matched word in chapter-1.txt<br>

 Similarly, the command-line input:

         $ grep -n -e "killed" -e "bomb" chapter-1.txt